 ANNETTE: I specialize in voice and dialogue.My background in acting has given me a leg up here.
 I’ve also cracked that pacing nut and can help you turn your manuscript into a page-turner.

-ANNETTE: I’m a 2016 mentee and I was lucky enough to have Sonia as my mentor.
-She is so dedicated and talented.
-Not only did she help whip my manuscript into shape, she became a friend and CP.
-I love her.
-She’s very lovable.
-She’s also very loyal and will protect you with the ferocity of a jaguar (the animal, not the car).
-Sonia and I have both been in your shoes and can empathize with your hunger for the next step in your journey as a writer.
+Since we’ve both been mentees before, we know what it feels like and what to expect.
+We will work hard to help you whip your manuscript into shape while still respecting the vision you have for your story.
 We promise to support and nourish your manuscript as well as you as a writer (and a human).
-We understand there will be moments during the process of revising your manuscript when you will want to laugh and cry and cry while laughing and laugh while crying, etc. Revising a manuscript can be a painful TIME.
-Sonia and I are here for that.
+We understand there will be moments during the process of revising your manuscript when you will want to laugh and cry and cry while laughing and laugh while crying, etc. Revising a manuscript can be painful.
+We’re here for that.
 We’ll keep our wits about us if you lose yours.
 We will mentor you in a way that is collaborative and encouraging, and you will leave our loving arms a better writer.
-Except don’t go too far, because we like to keep our Pitch Wars buddies close.
+Except don’t go too far, because we want to support you well after Pitch Wars is over.

-What We Want to See in Our Inbox:
+What We Want in Our Inbox

 We like to feel all the feelings.
 We love wit, we love to laugh until our sides hurt, and we love the strange and the quirky.
 We want to care about your characters so much we have a book hangover from reading your words.